 Once your translation is complete, you can add it in Areca's translation Wiki (http://www.areca-backup.org/arcwk/index.php?title=Translations).

 Areca defines a plugin API that allows developers to extend its storage backends.
-(FTP storage has been implemented using this API).
+(FTP and SFTP storage have been implemented using this API).

 A specific documentation can be found here : www.areca-backup.org/plugin_list.php.